 Another way to look at ending cash is to state it in 'True Cash Days'.
 In other words, how many days could the district operate at year end if no additional revenues were received.
 This is the Current Years Ending Cash Balance divided by (Current Years Expenditures/365 days) = number of days the district could operate without additional resources or a severe resource interruption.
 The Government Finance Officers Association (GFOA) recommends no less than two (2) months or 60 days cash to be on hand at year end but could be more depending on each district's complexity and risk factors for revenue collection.
 This is calculated including transfers as this is predictable funding source for other funds such as for severance payments.
-The district is at the 60 day mark through FY26.
+The district is at the 60 day mark through FY27 due to expeditious use of ESSER funds.